Syntax

 7.8.3 Resource dictionaries

-Change the first bullet in the first bulleted list as follows:
+Change the bulleted list below EXAMPLE 1 as follows:

 A resource dictionary shall be associated with a content stream in one of the following ways: